JooNiv/QCut/README.md

 # Installation

-For installation a UNIX-like system is currently needed due to pymetis being used for automatic cut finding.
+For installation a UNIX-like system is currently needed due to [PyMetis](https://github.com/inducer/pymetis) being used for automatic cut finding.
 On Windows use WSL

 **Pip:**
 Installation should be done via `uv`